magnusriga/markdown-tools.nvim/README.md

 The `:MarkdownNewTemplate` command (default keymap `<leader>mnt`) allows you to create new Markdown files based on templates stored in your configured `template_dir`.

-Placeholders in the template, including in any frontmatter, are replaced using the `frontmatter_*` functions below (see below).
+Placeholders in the template, including in any frontmatter, are replaced using the `frontmatter_*` functions in the config (more info below).

 #### Frontmatter Handling